viennacl/pyviennacl-dev/doc/pycore.rst

 computation is required, such as for output, or when the computation is explicitly executed.

-Thus, the result of adding two :class:`Matrix` objects is not another ``Matrix`` object, but an :class:`Add` object, which is converted to a ``Matrix`` when the result is accessed.
-Consequently, this submodule provides a number of classes for elementary operations, such as ``Add``, for representation in an expression tree.
-Each of these expression tree classes is a subclass of :class:`Node` type, with ``Node`` providing basic functionality for the construction of the expression tree.
+Thus, the result of adding two :class:`Matrix` objects is not :class:`Matrix` object, but an :class:`Add` object, which is converted to a :class:`Matrix` when the result is accessed.
+Consequently, this submodule provides a number of classes for elementary operations, such as :class:`Add`, for representation in an expression tree.
+Each of these expression tree classes is a subclass of :class:`Node` type, with :class:`Node` providing basic functionality for the construction of the expression tree.

 In the language of PyViennaCL, data classes such as :class:`Scalar`, :class:`Vector` and `Matrix` constitute leaves on the expression tree,